The Szeged Land Registry WebsiteLand Registry Office were very kind and helpful in stamping my final property contract.

 If you rent out your property to a Hungarian, you will have to sign their Address Card application form so that their new or existing address card can be updated with your property's address on it.
 In rare cases you might have to accompany them to the Hungarian Documents Office (National Identity Office) to sign additional paperwork, for whatever reason(s).

 Before you visit the immigration office for any kind of help you need to buy a 1,000 HUF Duty Stamp from the Post Office WebsitePost Office.
 It acts as payment for Administration Fees.

-The immigration office cannot accept payment with Cash, Cheque or Card.
+NOTE WELL - The immigration office cannot accept payment with Cash, Cheque or Card.
 They will tell you to buy the 1,000 HUF Duty Stamp (illetékbélyeg) from the post office before continuing to help you.
 This is very important as they glue the duty stamp to your paperwork before rubber stamping over it.